Japanese female lawmaker laughed at for comments on teen exploitation

 Some experts and advocates have raised concerns that, without proper protection and guardrails, the change could harm the most vulnerable young people.
 Among those are teenage girls who have been targeted by the adult film industry in Japan and coerced to appear in films, human rights advocates say.

-Previously, parents could intervene on behalf of underage girls who participated in the films or who change their minds afterward.
+Previously, parents could intervene on behalf of underage girls who participated in the films or who changed their minds afterward.
 If they signed employment contracts as minors, the teens could void their contracts or their parents could do so on their behalf, and they could stop the films from being published.

 Last month, Shiomura, an opposition lawmaker, raised the issue in the Japanese Diet and urged lawmakers to come up with a mechanism to allow 18- and 19-year-olds to void their employment contracts for adult films.
 In response, the Japanese government issued a statement saying that the “issue of coercion to appear in adult videos is considered a serious violation of human rights.”